 How Aurora’s elevation and climate affect mini-split performance

 Living in Aurora means dealing with a unique set of environmental factors.
 At an elevation of over 5,400 feet, the air is thinner and drier than at sea level, which directly impacts how HVAC systems exchange heat.
-This requires a specialized approach to maintenance and repair that technicians in lower-altitude regions might overlook.
+This requires a specialized approach to maintenance and repair that technicians in lower-elevation regions might overlook.

-The Altitude Factor
+The Elevation Factor

-Because the air is less dense at high altitudes, your ductless system has to move more air to achieve the same cooling effect as it would in a coastal city.
+Because the air is less dense at high elevation, your ductless system has to move more air to achieve the same cooling effect as it would in a coastal city.
 This requires precise refrigerant calibration.
-Without high-altitude adjustments, a system may lose significant cooling capacity or suffer from premature wear on the compressor.
+Without elevation-specific adjustments, a system may lose significant cooling capacity or suffer from premature wear on the compressor.
 The boiling point of refrigerant changes slightly with pressure, meaning our gauges must be calibrated specifically for the Front Range environment.

 | Performance Factor | Impact at 5,400+ Feet | Required Adjustment |